sabari-web/elevate_labs/README.md

 Zone Transfers can leak internal records if allowed.

-Can be abused for DNS tunneling (data exfiltration).
+Can be abused for DNS tunneling

 Host: 10.0.2.2
 Open Ports: